Public Outreach and Informing the Public Grants

 - Letter of support from your department chair or similar administrative official (this can be sent separately, as long as it clearly identifies the main contact person and institution).

-- Tax ID number or Employee ID number if part of an organization, Social Security Number if an individual
+- DUNS number and Tax ID number/Employee ID number if part of an organization, Social Security Number if an individual

 Indirect Cost Letter